the new 'typical girls' zine features generations of radical creative women

 Chani, Jamila and Celiya of

-i-D spoke with editor Jamila Prowse to find out more about the theme and to get a preview of the best photography and quotes from the brand new issue...
+i-D speaks with editor Jamila Prowse to find out more about the theme and get a preview of the best photography and quotes from the brand new issue.

 Where did the generations theme come from, and what did you want to explore?